-Bariatric surgery can present with many lifestyle changes, which can be overwhelming.
+Metabolic and bariatric surgery can present with many lifestyle changes, which can be overwhelming.
 Be prepared to take care of your health.
 The first step will be to watch your nutrient intake.
-Unfortunately, bariatric patients suffer from nutrient and vitamin depletion post-surgery, like gastric bypass vitamin B12 deficiency.
+Unfortunately, metabolic and bariatric patients suffer from nutrient and vitamin depletion post-surgery, like gastric bypass vitamin B12 deficiency.

-In this article, we talk about probiotics for bariatric patients.
+In this article, we talk about probiotics for metabolic and bariatric patients.

 What This Article Covers: